k3mgenbr0/uncle-joes-api/README.md

 - `estimated_prep_minutes`
 - `special_instructions`
 - nested location summary and store phone when available

+Pickup validation notes:
+- `pickup_time` should be sent as ISO 8601
+- validation uses the selected store’s local business hours
+- the backend returns precise errors such as:
+  - `Pickup time must be between 5:30 AM and 8:00 PM for this store.`
+  - `This store is closed on Monday.`
+  - `This store is not yet open for ordering.
+Coming Soon!`

 ### `GET /api/member/orders/{order_id}`
 Returns one order for the authenticated member using the session-first member API.